Code-Hex/vz/README.md

 ## REQUIREMENTS

 - Higher or equal to macOS Big Sur (11.0.0)
-- Higher or equal to Go 1.16 in Apple M1 Users
+- If you're M1 Mac User need higher or equal to Go 1.16

 ## IMPORTANT